 R: Yeah the big misconception about candid camera movies is that they’re easy to make; and its really quite the opposite, cause in a regular movie you have scenes and shot lists you can work through; but with this, you can lose an entire day, cause one little variable just doesn’t work out.
 What was interesting for me to see behind-the-scenes was how important it was to Leon, so much is riding on the movies and the gags, so when it gets to down to it, he’s very serious about what needs to be done.
 And it’s a huge amount of preparation and stakes up when he gets to work, and that’s when he gets very professional.

-LS: You know, one scene in this movie, I play a black policeman; and on the one shot, I walk up to this man and say my line in a straight, English, South African white accent…cause I forgot the character I play cause I play so many in this movie.
+Leon Schuster: You know, one scene in this movie, I play a black policeman; and on the one shot, I walk up to this man and say my line in a straight, English, South African white accent…cause I forgot the character I play cause I play so many in Oh Schuks!
+Your Country Needs You!.
 And Gray had to come and remind me, and he said “What are you today?”
 And I said, “I’m a cop.”
 And He replied, “But youre a black cop, not a white one.”
 So I got confused between all these different disguises, it happens.

 I: Okay, well just a couple more questions I think.
 Leon, you’re used to getting smacked around by angry South Africans, but Rob, it was rather more new for you, were there any times you were actually properly scared?

-R: Every single day, its very very scary.
-Especially in this country, I mean shit can go wrong, on a catastrophic scale, so as much fun as I had, it was equally terrifying.
+R: Every single day, it’s very very scary.
+Especially in this country, I mean s**t can go wrong, on a catastrophic scale, so as much fun as I had, it was equally terrifying.

 G: Before we did the Rugby prank in this movie; Rob couldn’t really come out, we were frightened he would be recognized; so we hid him in the toilet.
 And I went to go check how he was doing, and I’ve never seen someone look so frightened; he was just standing there, bleek, and I said “Are you alright?” and he replied in a whisper “I’m so so scared.”